jomwells/ambihue/README.md

 If you have already set up the [Ambilight (Light) component](https://github.com/jomwells/ambilights), installing this component is very simple, copy the ```philips_ambilight+hue``` directory into your ```config/custom_components/``` directory, enter the same username and password as for the ambilight component in the configuration.yaml, along with the IP of the TV, and restart home assistant:

-If you have not setup any other phillips TV components, use the tool linked in the Ambilight (Light) component docs to obtain your username and password.
+If you have not setup any other Philips TV components, use the tool linked in the Ambilight (Light) component docs to obtain your username and password.
 ```
 switch:
   - platform: philips_ambilight+hue